thehottgame/theHoTTGameGuide/docs/source/getting-started/installation.rst

    via the method described for your operating system :ref:`here<installingDoomEmacs>`.
-   (If you are on Windows with NixOS on WSL2 then you are a linux user for the rest of the installation and should do everything in a termial inside NixOS.)
+   (If you are on Windows with NixOS on WSL2 then you are a linux user for the rest of the installation and should do everything in a terminal inside NixOS.)

 2. Get ``agda2-mode`` support to ``doom`` (or whichever editor you prefer) via the method described :ref:`above<gettingAgda2ModeOrAgdaModeSupportForYourTextEditor>`.